 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 In addition to base rates, NIPSCO and other electric utilities recover and credit separate, specific costs through rate adjustment mechanisms known as "trackers."
-Rate adjustments via trackers are reviewed by the OUCC and approved by the IURC on a quarterly or semi-annual basis.
+The OUCC reviews all tracker rate adjustments in IURC cases on a regular basis.

 NIPSCO is authorized to use 7 electric trackers.
 They make up about 13 percent of a residential customer’s typical bill.